-The Ping Tung eggplant is enormous.
+The Ping Tung eggplant has an elongated shape.
 It grows up to 18 inches in length and is very thin, perfect for many dishes.
 It is long and dark purple and has flesh that is both sweet and tender.
 While it originated in Taiwan, this type of eggplant is widespread throughout Asia.

-The Indian eggplant is often called a ‘baby eggplant’ because it looks like a miniature American or Globe eggplant.
-The inner flesh is firm, crisp, and creamy white with a few edible seeds.
+The Indian eggplant is often called a 'baby eggplant' because it looks like a miniature American or Globe eggplant.
+This eggplant's flesh is firm, crisp, and creamy white with a few edible seeds.
 When cooked, Indian eggplants offer a mild flavor with sweet notes and a creamy texture.

 Bitter Tasting Eggplant Varieties

-African Garden Egg eggplant, widespread in Africa these eggplants is very bitter and small.
+African Garden eggplant, widespread in Africa these eggplants are very bitter and small.

 If you're looking to expand your palate, don't be intimidated by the taste of eggplant.
 It is easy to prepare and its mild flavor is endlessly versatile.
 Consider bringing an eggplant home the next time you visit the grocery store.

 Now that you’ve learned all about what eggplant tastes like, here are a few things that you might find interesting…